astromechza/tick.js/README.md

 ```

 - .shiftToOffset(minutes)

 For raw shifting by an amount of minutes past UTC
 ```
 tick(0).shiftToOffset(-120).toString() == "1 January 1970 02:00:00 +02:00"
 ```

 - Tick.addTimeZone(name, minutes)

-Tick doesn't support many named timezones, but you can add more if you want
+tick.js doesn't support many named timezones, but you can add more if you need them:
 ```
 Tick.addTimeZone('CET', -60)
 tick(0).shiftToTZ('CET').toString() == "1 January 1970 01:00:00.000 +01:00"